Associate Director, Sustainability Manager

 The result is a desire to do good that is “almost infectious,” she says.
 As each individuals’ contribution inspires others to give back as well.

 Blocker 3: “I won’t make an impact as an individual”

 Additionally, Celeste’s survey found that her team had to do some work debunking myths related to personal impact and what that actually looks like as a Coutts employee.
-They saw that many employees were already meeting volunteer hours as mentors or sharing their skills – but they didn’t realize they could use time during their workday for those activities.
+They saw that many employees were already meeting volunteer hours as mentors or sharing their skills – but they didn’t realise they could use time during their workday for those activities.

 “I think people have a perception of what volunteering is.
-But skills-based volunteering is also really impactful, and a lot of our employees do it anyway, but I don’t think they categorized it correctly in their minds.”Celeste Leverton – Associate Director, Sustainability Manager at Coutts
+But skills-based volunteering is also really impactful, and a lot of our employees do it anyway, but I don’t think they categorised it correctly in their minds.”Celeste Leverton – Associate Director, Sustainability Manager at Coutts

 This gap in knowledge meant that many hours that were being used by employees to volunteer were not being recorded as time donated.
 So, Celeste and her team were unable to track and report real impact to share with stakeholders.